Beam me up! Mysterious light pillars captured in stunning photos

 Elzinga, a Star Trek fan, compared the lights to that show's transporter beams, as well as the famed Bat-signal.

-Reaction to his video, and the still photos he shot with his iPhone and shared on Imgur, has been "pretty amazing," Elzinga said.
+Reaction to his video, and the still photos he shot with his cell phone and shared on Imgur, has been "pretty amazing," Elzinga said.

 Some people were even "kind of sad" to learn there was a science behind the majestic-looking sight.
 "One woman commented she wished it was supernatural and unexplainable," he said.